lakeevesham/lakeevesham.github.io/_posts/2020-08-16-election-information.markdown

 * The State Board of Elections has a [Frequently Asked Questions](https://elections.maryland.gov/elections/2020/index.html#faq) page with more information.
 * Early in-person voting will start on October 26, 2020.

-It is advised that you request (and send back) your mail-in ballot well ahead of deadlines to avoid issues with delivery.
-There should also be drop-boxes for depositing mail-in ballots, but their locations have not been finalized yet.
+It is advised that you request (and send back) your mail-in ballot well ahead of deadlines to avoid issues with delivery. ~~There should also be drop-boxes for depositing mail-in ballots, but their locations have not been finalized yet.~~ [Drop box locations have been finalized]({% post_url 2020-09-20-2020-general-election-update %})

 If you have interest, they are [looking for more election judges](https://elections.maryland.gov/get_involved/election_judges.html).